 What phones get Night Sight?

 The good news is that isn't a technology that's limited to the latest Pixel handsets.
-Google is being pretty generous and offering Night Sight to all the Pixel phones:
+Google is being pretty generous and offering Night Sight to all the Pixel phones.
+It updated the older models when the Pixel 3 launched and has continued to offer Night Sight on new releases.

 The best part of this news is that Night Sight will work on both the front and back cameras, so you should be able to get some great selfies as well.